1. Purpose of this Site

 Survival of the Fittest does not necessarily imply Survival of the Strongest

 Survival of the Fittest refers to the evolutionary fact that genes are passed on by those who are most successfully able to adapt to their environment.
-The adaptive are not necessarily always the strongest, and 'Fittest' is not mean to connote 'strongest'.
+The adaptive are not necessarily always the strongest, and 'Fittest' is not meant to connote 'strongest'.
 If it did, then we would not have people among us who have sub-optimal or counter-reproductive traits - people who are homosexual, paedophilic, fat, ugly, stupid, myopic, maloccluded and so on.
 Hundreds of thousands of years of human evolution should have bred these traits out, if survival of the fittest meant survival of the strongest.
 So there must be some evolutionary advantage in weakness and evolutionary pressures must include some pressures towards sub-optimisation within the species.
 Just as an example, it could be that the reason we still have male homosexuals is that there is some broader evolutionary benefit in sequestrating a minority of males away from reproduction by rendering them psychologically somewhere between the 'male' and 'female' conditions as they are quintessentially (which is not to say that homosexuals never reproduce, only to explain a possible vestigial basis for their existence).

 Admittedly, it is also possible that there is a sociological factor at work: agricultural societies and then urban civilisations have introduced counter-evolutionary pressures.
 Also, some of the traits we see as sub-optimal will only be that in the context of an industrial or information society, or may even be a result of such a society - examples include obesity, depression, mental illness, all of which are probably the result of modern societies and could even be an adaptation to those conditions.

 Weakness can be an adaptive trait